Twins vs. Blue Jays: Betting Trends, Records ATS, Home/Road Splits

 Twins Recent Betting Performance

-- The Twins have played as the underdog in five of their past 10 games and have gone 2-3 in those contests.

-- In their last 10 matchups with a total posted by oddsmakers, the Twins and their foes are 3-6-1 when it comes to hitting the over.
+- In their previous 10 games with a total, the Twins and their opponents have combined to exceed the over/under on two occasions.

-- The Twins' record against the spread is 2-4-0 over their previous 10 contests (oddsmakers set spreads in six of those matchups).
+- The Twins' ATS record is 1-4-0 over their last 10 games (bookmakers set spreads in five of those contests).
+For three consecutive games, Minnesota and its opponent have fallen short of the over/under, with the average total set by sportsbooks being 8.2 runs.

 Twins Betting Records & Stats

-- The Twins have been victorious in seven, or 29.2%, of the 24 contests they have been chosen as underdogs in this season.
+- The Twins have come away with eight wins in the 25 contests they have been listed as the underdogs in this season.

-- Minnesota has a record of 6-9 in games where sportsbooks have it as underdogs of at least +100 on the moneyline.
+- This season, Minnesota has won eight of its 25 games, or 32%, when it's the underdog by at least -110 on the moneyline.

-- The moneyline set for this matchup implies the Twins have a 50% chance of coming away with a victory in the contest.
+- The Twins have an implied victory probability of 52.4% according to the moneyline set by sportsbooks for this matchup.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!